phalcon/documentation/docs/db-models.md

 ```

 ## Invalid parameter number
-In v5, the parameters used to instantiate PDO have changed.
-More specifically the `PDO::ATTR_EMULATE_PREPARES` now defaults to `false`.
-As a result, you might encounter the following message in your code, when a bound parameter is used more than once in a query:
+In v5.6, the parameters used to instantiate PDO have reverted to the default settings.
+Therefore, `PDO::ATTR_EMULATE_PREPARES` defaults to `true`.

+However, if you encounter the following message in your code, when a bound parameter is used more than once in a query:

 !!! warning "Error"

     Invalid parameter number

-You can change the name of the parameters, or you can change the `PDO::ATTR_EMULATE_PREPARES` to `true`, when registering your database provider.
+You can check the PDO parameters and ensure that `PDO::ATTR_EMULATE_PREPARES` is set to `true`, when registering your database provider.

 ## Stand-Alone Component
 You can use [Phalcon\Mvc\Model][mvc-model] on its own, performing the necessary setup on your own if you wish.
 The example below demonstrates how you can achieve that.